 - how efficient competency management can benefit you

-A skill is a person’s granular ability to perform a specific task, whereas a competency is more well-rounded and covers not only someone’s ability but includes their attitude too.
+A skill is a person’s granular ability to perform a specific task, whereas a competency is more well-rounded and covers not only someone’s ability but also their attitude.

 - attitude – a keen commitment and positive mindset to the work